The Vikki Orvice library

 If you are in school, books can still be taken out as normal during these times:

-If you are wanting to return a book please leave in the box on the table in front of Mrs Fazackerley's desk.
+If you are wanting to return a book, please leave it in the box on the table in front of Mrs Kay's desk.

 If you are a fan of the First News newspaper we have in the library, we currently have an online version which you can find weekly on weduc.